How to Plan a Vietnamese-American Wedding: Making it Authentically Yours

 Entertainment

 Lion dances bring energy, but so do DJs who can mix Vietnamese pop with American hits to get every generation on the dance floor.
-Make sure everyone has a great time!
+Ask potential DJs for examples of how they've handled multigenerational Vietnamese-American rooms specifically.

 Making it work